 You’ve been using your earbuds for a while now, and you may have noticed a slight change.
 So, you are wondering: Do earbuds degrade over time?
 Well, that’s what we’ll be answering today.
 Thought you may want to know this in case you’re planning on buying an expensive model of earbuds.

 Earbuds do degrade over time.
 It’s highly unlikely for earbuds to lose audio quality over time.
 The battery of wireless earbuds degrades way before there is any loss in audio quality.
-The hardware of wired earbuds also degrades before there is loss with audio.
+The hardware of wired earbuds also degrades before there is a loss of audio.

 There are ways to get the most out of your earbuds, let’s approach this thoroughly.